-People who do not know much about the sport can watch an excellent movie Zubieda(2001) with Manoj Bajpai playing a polo loving Maharaja Vijayender Singh.
+People who do not know much about the sport can watch an excellent movie Zubieda(2001) with Manoj Bajpai playing a polo-loving Maharaja Vijayender Singh.
 The film is available on the net.
 Polo is a manly sport and the first requirement is extreme physical fitness.
-We learnt it the hard way and on days we were to play Polo and go horse riding we were up at 4 in the morning and got ready to hit the stables before 5 am.
-Frankly we loved it, but as always we had a couple of scroungers.
+We learned it the hard way and on days we were to play Polo and go horse riding we were up at 4 in the morning and got ready to hit the stables before 5 am.
+Frankly, we loved it, but as always we had a couple of scroungers.

 The game of polo has a checkered history.
 Historians tell us the game originated from Iran in the 5thCentury BC.
 That’s a pretty long time ago, but the modern game is developed by the British and by corollary it was popularized in India also by the British.
 Sometimes I wonder how much we Indians owe to the Raj.
 It was a priceless period that saw the British introduce almost all sports like Polo, Cricket, Hockey and tennis to India.
 Where would be without the Raj?

 Polo in India